david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/r-colour-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/r-colour-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">Or as grey mode.
 The choice is yours and will be fixed to your user settings.
-The change is just a click and you can flip between theme during an examination.</p>
+The change is just a click and you can flip between themes during an examination.</p>
         </div>
       </div>
     </div>